-- Why dress code: 1) To prepare students for dress codes they will encounter in post high school career/other settings; 2) To dress for success...we act the way we dress; 3) Our community and staff expect high dress standards. - 1.
+- --Why dress code: 1) To prepare students for dress codes they will encounter in post high school careers/other settings; 2) To dress for success...we act the way we dress; 3) Our community and staff expect high dress standards. - 1.
 All clothing shall be clean, neat and unexaggerated.
-No holes or rips in pants by decoration, design, style or wear are to be worn. - 2.
+Distressed jeans are allowed if the distress shows no skin or clothing underneath the jean that is not the same cloth as the jean.
+The distress can be a maximum of 1 inch wide.
+Two pictures of appropriate distress are in this document.
+Costuming is prohibited. - 2.
 Immodest, tight fitting (material that is revealing to the underclothing), or overly loose clothing shall not be worn.
 No Yoga Pants, or other overly casual looking clothing. - 3.
-Clothing or tattoos with alcohol or tobacco advertisements, inappropriate writing, or bathroom humor may not be worn. - 4.
+T-shirts, tattoos, or any type of clothing or personal items bearing a reference to alcoholic beverages, tobacco products, drugs, drug related slogans and any other wording, drawing, pictures, symbols, etc. which in any way can be interpreted as suggestive, obscene, offensive or depicting violence are not permitted. - 4.
 Pants/trousers/slacks need to be secured at the waist so that underclothing is not showing.
-Jean, khakis, corduroys are some examples of pants.
-Pants are not: tights, leggings, jeggings, pajama bottom, or other overly loose or casual bottoms...by any name regardless of pockets or belt loops. - 5.
+Jean, Denim, Khakis, Corduroys, and Slacks are examples of pants.
+Athletic pants, leggings, and sweats are only allowed on designated days. - 5.
 When skirts or dresses are worn, the bottom of the hem must touch the kneecap.
-Short skirts (NOT kneecap length) with leggings are not permitted, nor is Skin brand clothing. - 6.
+Short skirts (NOT kneecap length) with leggings are not permitted. - 6.
 Bare midriff and low cut shirts / blouses, sleeveless shirts and blouses, tank tops, or any other type of clothing that permits underclothing or skin normally covered by underclothing to be seen while standing, sitting, or bending, are not to be worn. - 7.
 Shoes must be worn at all times.
 Flip flops and household (a thin sole) slippers are not allowed.
 Wheels, noisemakers, or damaging equipment on footwear are not permissible. - 8.
 Heavy coats are to be left in lockers.
 Light jackets, blazers, vests, sweaters, and sweatshirts may be worn to class.
 Full-length jackets/coats such as those commonly referred to as "trench" coats or "dusters" are not allowed. - 9.
 Hats, bandannas, sunglasses, and pajama pants are not to be worn.
 Hats and hoodies are to removed upon entering building. - 10.
 Inappropriate types of chokers, heavy chain necklaces, other heavy chains, spike necklaces and wristbands, or wallet chains are not allowed. - 11.
-Distracting hairstyles (for example: high spiked hair, hair carvings, Mohawks) or unnatural hair colorings (for example: bright green, purple, fluorescent orange) are not allowed. - 12.
+Distracting/extreme hairstyles (for example: high spiked hair, hair carvings, Mohawks) or unnatural/extreme hair colorings (for example: bright green, purple, fluorescent orange) are not allowed. - 12.
 Pierced jewelry is limited to ears only (maximum of two earrings per ear). - 13.
 There may be special days approved in advance by administration when the dress code may be relaxed or altered. - 14.
-Students will not wear shorts at school or during school functions.
-(Cokeville) - Any teacher upon seeing a student in violation of the above dress standards will request that the student make the necessary changes to comply with the requirements of the dress code.
-Students refusing to comply with a teacher's request will be sent to a school administrator for action.
-The following procedure will be followed for students who are, (in the judgment of a school employee) found to be in violation of the dress code. - $\underline{1st\ Offense}$ Student will be required to make the necessary changes to comply with dress standards. - 2^{nd} Offense Student will be required to make the necessary changes to comply with dress standards, Conference with principal, student, and parents.
-3^{rd} Offense 1-3 day suspension.
+Students will not wear shorts at school during regular school hours unless on a designated shorts day.